 Stopping food or fluid by mouth to limit the activity of the pancreas

 A tube may be inserted through the nose or mouth to remove the contents of the stomach (nasogastric suctioning).
 This may be done if vomiting and severe pain do not improve, or if a paralyzed bowel (paralytic ileus) develops.
 The tube will stay in for 1 - 2 days to 1 - 2 weeks.

 Treating the condition that caused the problem can prevent repeated attacks.

 In some cases, therapy is needed to:

-In the most severe cases, surgery is needed to remove dead or infected pancreatic tissue.
+In the most severe cases, surgery is needed to remove damaged, dead or infected pancreatic tissue.

 Avoid smoking, alcoholic drinks, and fatty foods after the attack has improved.

 Most cases go away in a week.
 However, some cases develop into a life-threatening illness.

 The death rate is high with:

 Pancreatitis can return.
 The chances of it returning depend on the cause, and how well it can be treated.
 Complications of acute pancreatitis may include: